 That's frustrating because it injects tedium into a story that goes out of its way to avoid it.
 428 follows Raymond Chandler's maxim that when things get boring you should just have a man with a gun come through the door, and that's when it's not about racing across Tokyo to finish a magazine before deadline so the editor doesn't commit suicide, or fighting the members of your old vigilante gang who've gone bad, or chasing down a recycling truck—the last of which you have to do while dressed as a cat, of course.

-428 Shibuya Scramble is out now on Steam.
+428 Shibuya Scramble is available on Steam (opens in new tab).